 School Fund We ask parents to pay school fund either by paying 50p per week or £5.00 per term.
 This is payable per family.
 We use these donations to subsidise school trips and without this money, the cost of school trips would go up considerably.
 There is a prize draw at the end of each term for families paying School Fund.
 Safety/Security of Pupils The main entrance to school is secured by a digital lock which is kept closed during the whole of the school day.
 There is free entrance to the lobby area where the admin staff are able to deal with any queries through the enquiry hatch.
 Should the main office not be attended, there is a bell to ring to attract attention.
 The Foundation and Key Stage I and 2 play areas are securely fenced and gates are locked during the school day.
 We ask parents not to enter school via the children's entrances, but to use our Main Entrance.
-Cars To maintain the safety of children once they have entered the school gates, parents' cars are excluded from the school site between 8.30 am and 4.45 pm.
-We also ask parents to park sensibly, and on occasion, school staff may ask you to move your cars if it is in the interest of the safety of the children.
+Cars To maintain the safety of children once they have entered the school gates, parents' cars are excluded from the school site at all times during the day.
+We also ask parents to park sensibly outside of school in the interests of the safety of the children.
 There is further parking at the back of the school, which may provide an alternative during busy periods.
 Dogs For a variety of reasons; safety, children's fears and health related reasons, no dogs are to be brought onto the school site, even if they are on a lead.
 Disability Access The school occupies a flat site and is very accessible for pupils and adults who are wheelchair users.
 We have a number of ramp access points and a disabled toilet.
 We have automatic entrance doors which give full access to the disabled.
 Future plans to improve disability access can be found in the school's accessibility plans.
-Smoking Smoking is no longer allowed in public buildings, you are breaking the law if you do so.
+Smoking Smoking is not allowed in public buildings, you are breaking the law if you do so.
 Spring Vale Primary School has been designated by the Governors as a 'No Smoking Site'.
 This means no smoking anywhere on the site, whether inside or outside of the building.
 This includes electronic cigarettes.
 Staff, parents/carers and all visitors to the site are expected to adhere to this policy.
 Reporting to Parents Staff are available to talk to parents about their child's progress at any time during the school year and we ask parents to arrange a mutually convenient time and date.

 Parent Interviews are arranged in the Autumn, Spring and Summer Terms when parents can discuss their children's targets for the term and their progress.
 In the Summer Term, parents can discuss their child's end of year Report.
-Safeguarding Safequarding of pupils is one of the most important aspects of school life at Spring Vale Primary School.
+Safeguarding Safeguarding of pupils is one of the most important aspects of school life at Spring Vale Primary School.
 We have a detailed Safeguarding and Child Protection policy available should any parent/carer wish to see it.
 This is available on our school website.
-Behaviour at School
+Behaviour at School We would hope to create an atmosphere of mutual respect and co-operation in school by building meaningful relationships between children, staff and parents/carers.
+We expect that everyone speaks to each other in a respectful manner and we do not tolerate rudeness.